Netizine/Netizine.Enums.Country/README.md

 Would return data:image/png;base64,iVBO........ which you can use to render a png country flag for the United States of America ![United States of America](https://upload.wikimedia.org/wikipedia/en/thumb/a/a4/Flag_of_the_United_States.svg/46px-Flag_of_the_United_States.svg.png)

-in the case of convert to and from JSOn, i have included a CountryConverter that you can use to try multiple different ways to cast to the correct enum namely country name, country description, the ISO 3166-1 codes etc.
+In the case of converting to and from JSON, It includes a CountryConverter that you can use to try multiple different ways to cast to the correct enum namely country name, country description, the ISO 3166-1 codes etc.

 ```cs
         static void Main(string[] args)